Do you want to create an ecological and regenerative home, life, and community?

 2. Go at your own pace, online format means you have time for ongoing hands-on experimentation, and gives what you have learned a chance to percolate in your mind.

-3. The teaching team offers the unparalelled strength of more than 400 years combined experience.
+3. The teaching team offers the unparalelled strength and support of more than 400 years combined experience.

-4. The cost is a fraction of what you’d pay for an on-site residential course, and with us, you don’t even need to find childcare or to take time off work!
+4. The cost is much lower than an on-site residential course, and with us, you don’t need to pay for childcare or to take time off work!

 5. Help build and support other Permaculture Women’s Guild programs.
-A portion of your tuition helps us offer internships and collaborations, free intro courses, our upcoming online teacher training, and Permaculture Women Magazine (on Medium!)
+Your tuition helps us offer internships and scholarships, free permaculture courses, and Permaculture Women Magazine.

 Frequently Asked Questions

-Will I learn how to design my own property?
+Will I learn how to design my own place?

 Do I need to be a homeowner to study permaculture?